 The Newman-Heyson property was explored under a joint venture between Wolfden and Kinross Gold Corporation ("Kinross") in 2002 and 2003.
 In 2002, the Wolfden/Kinross joint venture completed line-cutting, ground magnetics, soil geochemical surveys and six holes (1,786 m) testing targets in the Dome stock (Klatt, 2003a).
-Assay results were mixed, with rare high-grade intersections including hole KRL-02-05 which intersected 9.25 g/t gold over 3.55 m.
+Assay results included rare high-grade intersections including hole KRL-02-05 which intersected 9.25 g/t gold over 3.55 m.
 In 2003, the joint venture drilled 11 holes (2,407 m) on widely spaced targets, but no gold mineralization was encountered (Klatt, 2003b).

 In 2004, Wolfden created the Newman-Madsen project by amalgamation of the My-Ritt, Nova Co, and Newman-Heyson properties.
 Exploration on Newman-Madsen was completed under a joint venture between Wolfden and Sabina Resources Ltd. ("Sabina Resources"), whereby Sabina Resources earned a 50% interest in the property.
 In 2004, the joint venture completed a drilling program comprising 31 holes (9,531 m) with Wolfden as operator (Toole, 2005).
-Drilling intersected abundant gold mineralization, primarily along a regional structure.
-In this area, mineralization is spatially associated with an arsenic soil geochemical anomaly, which is also located in the Dome stock granodiorite.
+Drilling intersected gold mineralization along a regional structure.
+In this area, mineralization is spatially associated with an arsenic soil geochemical anomaly related to the Dome stock granodiorite.
 This mineralized zone was subsequently termed the Evade zone (Toole, 2005).